 - Two persons who are not married to each other and have cohabited in a relationship of some permanence, if they are the natural or adoptive parents of a child.

 Find out whether you will be required to pay or are entitled to receive spousal support.
-Call (905) 581-7222 today for a FREE consultation with a spousal support lawyer in Ontario.
+Call (905) 581-7222 today for a free in-office consultation with a spousal support lawyer in Ontario.

 Determining Spousal Support in Ontario, Canada